 Proudly owning over 20 shops across London, this celeb-adored cake company is famous for making lavish celebratory cakes and baked goods that taste as good as they look.
 The brainchild of expert German baker Gerhard Jenne, Konditor and Cook’s passionfruit and prosecco cake is a moist, tangy creation, beautifully-decorated and loved by everyone who managed to nab a slice.

 For optimum fabulousness, a luxury birthday party requires alcoholic beverages of a more refined nature.
 I opted for a number of premium, locally produced spirits and a selection of fine champagnes.
 At Fair Oak Farm, we used Conker Cold Brew to make the perfect espresso martini.
 Admittedly after a few attempts, due to its enticing flavour, we just ended up drinking it neat on the rocks.
 This silky-smooth spirit, made with both Ethiopian and Brazilian coffee beans, is cold brewed, muddled with hints of natural vanilla, caramel and a smidgeon of demerara sugar for subtle sweetness.

 Perfect birthday parties call for platters of enticing food to soak up lashing of alcohol.
 We went for oodles of pre-marinated jerk chicken for the bbq and plates of sumptuous Italian pastas and salads.
 I was sent The Italian Chef Hamper by Vorrei Italian Hampers – a renowned Italian food company based in Saffron Walden.
-The wicker hamper arrived tied with a bright red ribbon, just days before the party and contained an array of gourmet Italian pasta sauces, truffle butter, mandarin-infused olive oil, Italian-made pastas and artisan balsamic vinegar – perfect for drizzling over colourful summer salads.
+The wicker hamper arrived tied with a bright red ribbon, just days before the party and contained an array of gourmet Italian pasta sauces, truffle butter, mandarin-infused olive oil, Italian-made pastas and artisan balsamic vinegar, which we drizzled generously over colourful summer salads.